-Without the latter, the cost and time for development escalates exponentially.
+Without the latter, the cost and time for development escalate exponentially.
 Are engineers going to copy and paste data across tools?
 Are they going to have multiple versions of the same information across different toolchains?
 As the complexity of systems increases, a non-optimized toolchain can paralyze an organization and its development process.

 In the absence of a commercial off-the-shelf fully-compliant SLM tool, the solution of integration tools can provide the same functionality.
 For this purpose, the tools provide methods of connectivity with REST (Representational State Transfer) API.
-An example of a REST API between Jama Software and JIRA is shown in the Appendix.
+An example of a REST API between JAMA Software and JIRA is shown in the Appendix.

 When selecting a requirements management tool, it is crucial to consider the needs of the organization as a whole, the safety workflow, and the customization and connectivity for optimization of the tools.
-In typical implementation of a safety-critical system, most organizations just consider one, or parts of one, of these critical items, causing large rework and tool spend that can otherwise be avoided.
+In a typical implementation of a safety-critical system, most organizations just consider one, or parts of one, of these critical items, causing large rework and tool spending that can otherwise be avoided.

 Get Started Today

 - There is no one tool that meets the needs of requirements management in compliance with functional safety.